zenml-io/zenml/docs/book/stacks-and-components/component-guide/annotators/label-studio.md

 ```

 When using a deployed instance of Label Studio, the instance URL must be specified without any trailing `/` at the end.
-You should specify the port, for example, port 80 for a standard HTTP connection.
+You should specify the port, for example, port 80 for a standard HTTP
+connection.
+For a Hugging Face deployment (the easiest way to get going with
+Label Studio), please read the [Hugging Face deployment documentation](https://huggingface.co/docs/hub/spaces-sdks-docker-label-studio).

 Finally, add all these components to a stack and set it as your active stack.
 For example: